-The Center for Inclusive Design and Engineering (CIDE) has recently initiated a new program to support older adults in learning and using technology to reduce social isolation and loneliness.
-The project will network with community resources to train tech mentors, tech coaches, and to provide coaching, training, and materials to support older adults in the Colorado.
+The Center for Inclusive Design and Engineering (CIDE) is calling for volunteers to participate in a program designed to support older adults in learning and using technology to reduce social isolation and loneliness.

 The Supporting Older Adults through Relationships and Resources (SOARR) with Technology project was created to reduce social isolation and loneliness of older adults in Colorado through the application of technology.
 The project aims to develop resources to train 50 technology mentors throughout Colorado who will, in turn, train an additional 125 technology coaches to meet the needs of over 750 older adults.